-Table 32.
-DC PSU status indicator codes
+Table 47.
+AC and DC PSU status indicator codes

-Power indicator codes Condition Green Indicates that a valid power source is connected to the PSU, and the PSU is operational.
+Power indicator codes Condition Green Indicates that a valid power source is connected to the PSU and the PSU is operational.
 Blinking amber Indicates an issue with the PSU.
 Not powered on Indicates that the power is not connected to the PSU.
-Blinking green When hot-plugging a PSU, it blinks green five times at a rate of 4 Hz and powers off.
+Blinking green Indicates that the firmware of the PSU is being updated.
+CAUTION: Do not disconnect the power cord or unplug the PSU when updating firmware.
+If firmware update is interrupted, the PSUs will not function.
+Blinking green and powers off When hot-plugging a PSU, it blinks green five times at a rate of 4 Hz and powers off.
 This indicates a PSU mismatch due to efficiency, feature set, health status, or supported voltage.
 CAUTION: If two PSUs are installed, both the PSUs must have the same type of label; for example, Extended Power Performance (EPP) label.
 Mixing PSUs from previous generations of PowerEdge servers is not supported, even if the PSUs have the

-Table 32.
-DC PSU status indicator codes (continued)
+Table 47.
+AC and DC PSU status indicator codes (continued)

 Power indicator codes Condition same power rating.
-This results in a PSU mismatch condition, or failure to power on the system.
+This results in a PSU mismatch condition or failure to power on the system.
 CAUTION: If two PSUs are used, they must be of the same type and have the same maximum output power.
 CAUTION: When correcting a PSU mismatch, replace the PSU with the blinking indicator.
 Swapping the PSU to make a matched pair can result in an error condition and an unexpected system shutdown.
-To change from a High Output configuration to a Low Output configuration or conversely, you must power off the system.
-CAUTION: Combining AC and DC PSUs is not supported.
+To change from a high output configuration to a low output configuration or vice versa, you must power off the system.
+CAUTION: When two identical PSUs receive different input voltages, they can output different wattage, and trigger a mismatch.
+For example a 1100W PSU connected to a High-Line AC (HLAC) 200Vac-240Vac input, it will output 1100W.
+But if a second 1100W PSU in the same system is connected to a Low Line 100-120Vac input, it will only output 1050W, triggering a mismatch.